 The Planning and Budgeting Committee serves as the consultation committee for campus-wide planning and budgeting.
-The PBC assures that the planning and budgeting are interlinked and that the process is driven by the mission and strategic initiatives set forth in the Strategic Plan.
-The PBC makes recommendations to the President on all planning and budgeting issues and reports all committee activities to the campus community.
+The PBC assures that planning and budgeting are interlinked and that the process is integrated and evaluated while driven by the mission and strategic initiatives set forth in the Strategic Plan.
+The PBC makes recommendations to the President on all planning and budgeting issues and reports committee activities to campus community constituencies.